 To encourage our children to read more there are now NO overdue fines on all children's items (lost charges still apply).

-This year's challenge is called Space Chase and starts on Saturday 29 June!
+This year's challenge is called Space Chase and finishes on Mon 30 September!
 (Find out more about Space Chase)